projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 notifies the OSPM of the Service VM (Service OS in :numref:`overview-pm-block`) once active the User VM is in the required power state.

-Then the OSPM of the Service VM starts the power state transition of the Service VM which is trapped to "Sx Agency" in ACRN, and it will start the power state transition.
+Then the OSPM of the Service VM starts the power state transition of the Service VM trapped to "Sx Agency" in ACRN, and it starts the power state transition.

 Some details about the ACPI table for the User and Service VMs: